Oracle introduced powerful queuing mechanisms where messages can be exchanged between

 Conclusion

-The libraries available for Java offer a smart way to enqueue and dequeue messages
+with queues.
+The libraries available for Java offer a smart way to enqueue and dequeue

-into account.
-Oracle's Advanced Queuing developer's guide exceeds thousand pages.
+can be taken into account.
+Oracle's Advanced Queuing developer's guide exceeds thousand

-This might be seen as an indication that in advanced projects a reasonable amount of
+pages.
+This might be seen as an indication that in advanced projects a reasonable amount

-subscribing a message with Oracle's Java Message Service JMS Interface to AQ.
+publishing and subscribing a message with Oracle's Java Message Service JMS Interface to

-between different applications.
-Part I of these articles introduced AQ and explained
+exchanging between different applications.
+Part I of these articles introduced AQ and

 JPublisher and Oracle's Native AQ Interface for Java.

-environment variables, imports, JAR files, error processing's along with Windows
+statements, environment variables, imports, JAR files, error processing's along with

 The Publish-Subscribe Model

-publish messages and others that subscribe to certain queues from where they like to
+applications that publish messages and others that subscribe to certain queues from where

-consume messages.
-The Publish-Subscribe Model uses multi-consumer queues:
+they like to consume messages.
+The Publish-Subscribe Model uses multi-consumer

-These messages can be either addressed for specific applications or they will be
+topics here.
+These messages can be either addressed for specific applications or they

-received by all destinations.
-Applications receiving messages are also called agents.
+will be received by all destinations.
+Applications receiving messages are also called

-We talk about broadcast if the message can be consumed by all applications and about
+agents.
+We talk about broadcast if the message can be consumed by all applications and

-often used: Broadcast is similar to radio and TV broadcasting received by everybody.
+cases are often used: Broadcast is similar to radio and TV broadcasting received by

+everybody.
 Multicast can be seen like a newspaper where you need a subscription.
-Many people
+Many

 The Java Message Service JMS

-decided to do it by their own Advanced Queuing feature.
-Other companies implement JMS
+to do it by their own Advanced Queuing feature.
+Other companies implement JMS using

-using another technology.
-The underlying technology remains exchangeable and
+another technology.
+The underlying technology remains exchangeable and developers do not

 Other Words for Same Things

-if we are in the world of JMS.
+Topics if we are in the world of JMS.
 The same is true for enqueue and dequeue.
-They're

-called Publish and Receive in JMS.
-Additionally applications are often
+They're called Publish and Receive in JMS.
+Additionally applications are

 Queue Creation

-in Part I of these articles.
-We created an AQ administration user "aqadm" and a AQ
+been described in Part I of these articles.
+We created an AQ administration user "aqadm"

 every message.

-Point-to-Point connection, except that the parameter "multiple_consumers" is set to
+for the Point-to-Point connection, except that the parameter "multiple_consumers" is set

 We use the AQ administration user "aqadm":